Free Market Foundation: Apartheid era

 The "South African Free Market Foundation" was founded in August 1975 "to promote free enterprise" in South Africa.
 The initiative was spearheaded by the Association of Chambers of Commerce of South Africa (Assocom), which sought a way "to promote the free market economy in South Africa".
-According to the Sunday Express, the FMF was founded by "a group of five young professional men", because "Government [was] progressing inexorably toward a greater degree of control over traditional free market forces".
-Louw led the steering committee responsible for the establishment of the foundation.
-The steering committee consisted of FE Emary, M Lillard, Leon Louw, Fred Macaskill, André Spies and Marc Swanepoel".
+According to the Sunday Express, the FMF was founded by "a group of five young professional men", because "Government [was] progressing inexorably toward a greater degree of control over traditional free market forces."
+Leon Louw led the steering committee responsible for the establishment of the foundation.
+The steering committee consisted of Louw, FE Emary, M Lillard, Fred Macaskill, André Spies and Marc Swanepoel".
 When asked about its view of South Africa's apartheid policies, the first chairman of the FMF, Lu Sher (who was President of Assocom), said that the FMF "would like to see restrictions on the movement and use of labour, capital, and goods, phased out wherever possible".
 Sher continued, saying the FMF was generally "limiting [itself] to the economic field, but there we believe that the fewer restrictions the better, and that all races should be able to compete freely in all sectors".

 The foundation published a monthly classical liberal magazine, The Individualist, from its founding in 1975 until October 1976, when the FMF was officially registered as a non-profit organisation in South Africa.
 The magazine was from then on published independently.
 The Individualist is currently defunct.
 The FMF would later publish its own journal, Free Market, which was released six times a year.
 Senator Owen Horwood (Minister of Finance) and Gerhard de Kock (Governor of the Reserve Bank) were among its contributors.
 Free Market is also currently defunct.

 In May 1976, the FMF moved offices to 401 City Centre, 36 Joubert Street, Johannesburg.

 In November 1976, after the FMF's registration as an NPO, it was reformed into the "Free Market Foundation (Southern Africa)".
 Dirk Hertzog, Chairman of the Oude Meester Group and President of the South African Society of Marketers, was chosen as chairman of FMF's interim executive committee.
 By this time, the FMF "had the backing" of Assocom, SASOM, the South African Federated Chamber of Industries (SAFCI), the National African Federation Chamber of Commerce (NAFCOC), and the Afrikaanse Handelsinstituut (AHI).
 The Clarion magazine also "[pledged] its full support to the whole concept" of the FMF.